Hi, I'm Daan.

 AI in the writing process

-I want to be transparent about this because the AI content question is everywhere right now.
+I want to be transparent about this, because the AI-content question is everywhere right now.

 I use AI heavily — both Claude (via Claude Code) and my own agent Victor — to draft, structure, translate, and refine articles.
 I don't pretend otherwise.
-What I don't do is hit "publish" on raw model output.
-Every review is shaped by my actual usage of the tool, my own opinions, my own screenshots and numbers where I have them, and edited by me.
+What I don't do is hit “publish” on raw model output.
+Every review is shaped by my actual usage of the tool, my own opinions, my own numbers where I have them, and edited by me.

 If a section reads like a press release, I'd genuinely like to know — it means I missed something in the edit.